GeekTrainer/react-aswa-workshop/workshop/2-functions.md

 ## Implementing our logic

 A boilerplate function is created for us.
 We will now replace it with our own logic.
-What you will notice is the function has two parameters, `context` which contains information about the execution of the function, and `req` which stores information about the request.
+What you will notice is the function has two parameters: `context`, which contains information about the execution of the function, and `req`, which stores information about the request.
 We will use the `res` property of `context` to generate a JSON payload to return to the user.
 The code contains comments explaining what each line does.

 1. Replace the boilerplate code in **api/dogs/index.js** with code to return the array of dogs.